emadadel4/ITT/README.md

 ## Usage

-<p dir="auto"><strong>Right-Click Method:</strong>
+<p dir="auto"><strong>On Windows/10/11:</strong>

-Right-Click Method:

      Right-click on the start menu.
-    Choose "PowerShell As Admin" (for Windows 10) or "Windows Terminal As Admin" (for Windows 11).
+    Choose "PowerShell and  paste any of these".
 </p>

 ```sh